deep0072/BLockchain-tuts/hardhat-simpleStorage/README.md

 as ypu can see therare two "it" if i use yarn hardhat test --grep "should start with zero"

-then it will test oonly first case
+then it will test only first case
 ""